-Assessments are non-ad valorem assessments on certain land and all platted lots within the District.
-Assessments are levied each November 1 on property of record as of the previous January.
+Assessments are non-ad valorem assessments on all platted lots within the District.
+Assessments are levied each November 1 on property as of the previous January 1 to pay for the operations and maintenance of the District.
 The fiscal year for which annual assessments are levied begins on October 1 with discounts available for payments through February 28 and become delinquent on April 1.
 For debt service assessments, amounts collected as advance payments are used to prepay a portion of the Bonds outstanding.
 Otherwise, assessments are collected annually to provide funds for the debt service on the portion of the Bonds which are not paid with prepaid assessments.

 Assessments and interest associated with the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period.
-The portion of assessments receivable due within the current fiscal period is considered to be susceptible to accrual as revenue of the current period.
-All other revenue items are considered to be measurable and available only when cash is received by the District.
+Only the portion of assessments receivable due within the current fiscal period is considered to be susceptible to accrual as revenue of the current period.
+All other revenue items are considered to be measurable and available only when cash is received by the government.